-My recent solo exhibition Networks in Nature showed at Cottonwood Center for the Arts in Colorado Springs and the Kansas City Artists Coalition.
-I won first place in the 2015 group exhibition, HEAT, at Leedy-Voulkos Art Center in Kansas City.
+Recent solo exhibitions showed at PHIL SWAN FIVE in Pasadena, CA, Cottonwood Center for the Arts in Colorado Springs and the Kansas City Artists Coalition.
+I won an Award of Merit at the Kansas City Artists Coalition 2017 fundraiser exhibition and 1st place in the 2015 group exhibition, HEAT, at Leedy-Voulkos Art Center in Kansas City.
 I have completed commission works for Lehigh Valley Health Network in Allentown, Pennsylvania and Kaiser Permanente’s Largo Medical Center in Upper Marlboro, Maryland.
 My work has appeared in solo and group shows in the mid-Atlantic, Southern California and Kansas City regions.